How to Get a 57% Response Rate on Your Direct Mail Campaigns

-To summarize, you goal is to create a schedule to send multiple letters with each being a different design and more intense than the previous letter and continuing to do so until the deal is 100% off-the-table (property was sold, owner asked to be removed from your mailing list, etc.).
+To summarize, you goal is to create a schedule to send multiple letters for your real estate direct mail marketing project with each being a different design and more intense than the previous letter and continuing to do so until the deal is 100% off-the-table (property was sold, owner asked to be removed from your mailing list, etc.).

 Principle #2 – Offer Multiple Response Communication Channels

-“One principle of marketing,” Jay said, “whether you’re a real estate investor or in any other industry is the more ways that you give a potential respondent to respond, the more response you get.”
+Jay continued, “One principle of marketing—whether you’re a real estate investor or in any other industry—is the more ways that you give a potential respondent to respond, the more response you get.”